REDDITARUN/Snap_Swift/README.md

 ## SnapSwift: Accelerating Your Image Scraping Experience!
 <hr>

 Python library to download bulk of images form Bing.com.
 This package uses async url, which makes it very fast while downloading.<br/>

+This SnapSwift is an extension of Bing Image Downloader by https://github.com/gurugaurav/bing_image_downloader/tree/master, you can access form this link here.

 ### Disclaimer<br />